AdobeDocs/experience-manager-cloud-manager.pt-BR/help/release-notes/current.md

 <!-- SAVE FOR FUTURE POSSIBLE USE No notable bugs or features for the September release of Cloud Manager. -->

-A data de lançamento do [!UICONTROL Cloud Manager] 2024.12.0 é sexta-feira, 5 de dezembro de 2024.
+A data de lançamento do [!UICONTROL Cloud Manager] 2024.12.0 é 5 de dezembro de 2024.

 A próxima versão está planejada para sexta-feira, 23 de janeiro de 2025.